Greenhouses

 Foundation Costs: Gravel vs. Concrete vs. Piers

-Every greenhouse needs a flat, well-prepared site and a stable foundation to support the structure and protect it from moisture or ground shifting.
+Every greenhouse needs a flat, stable foundation to support the structure and protect it from moisture or the ground shifting.
 Foundation costs typically range from $2 to $10 per square foot, with the final price influenced by factors like greenhouse size and soil conditions.

 Common foundation types include:

-• Gravel base: Inexpensive and easy to install; ideal for small DIY builds.
-May require periodic leveling and doesn’t retain heat.
+• Gravel base: Inexpensive and easy to install, especially for small DIY builds.
+It might require leveling and doesn’t retain heat.

-• Concrete piers: Good for uneven ground; allows for drainage and stability without a full slab.
+• Concrete piers: Good for uneven ground and allows for drainage and stability without a full slab.

 • Full concrete slab: Highest upfront cost, but offers the best durability, pest resistance, and heat retention.
-Especially important in colder climates.
+This is important in colder climates.

 To choose the right base, consider your budget, climate, and whether you’ll need to expand or move the structure later on.